CleverOscar/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure is just another fancy word for level of scope, when a function is declared and created, a new scope is also created creating a private lexical environment.
+Functions will look outside of the scope chain to search for a variable being refferenced if it is not found within itself.
+Functions can not look into other functions though as they only look outward for context.

 2. Study the following code, then answer the questions below.

 ```js